GeorgeHastings/embed-unicornstudio/v1.2.6/README.md

     filePath: "path/to/your/PROJECT_ID.json", // if youre hosting your own exported json code, point to it here (do not use both filePath and projectId, only one is required)
     altText: "Welcome to Unicorn Studio", // optional text for SEO, going inside the <canvas> tag
     ariaLabel: "This is a canvas scene", // optional text for the aria-label attribute on the <canvas> element
+    production: false // when true, will hit the global edge CDN, learn more in the help docs
     interactivity: {
       // [optional]
       mouse: {